TaylorResearchLab/CFDIKG/Tutorials/CFDE_Demonstration_June2022/README.md

 1. Exploring GTEx experimental data.

+Let's look at an example of a tissue-gene pair expression data point from the GTEx project.
+We will select out TPM data (transcripts per million) which are used to quantify how much of a gene is expressed within a sample.

-Let's look at an example of a tissue-gene pair in GTEx -- we use "Limit 1" to prevent us from returning ALL the experimental pairs in the DB!
+In our query, we use "Limit 1" to prevent us from returning all the GTEx TPM values in the DB.

 ```graphql
 MATCH (gtex_cui:Concept)-[r0:CODE]-(gtex_code:Code {SAB:'GTEX_EXP'})-[:TPM]-(gtex_term:Term)
 RETURN * LIMIT 1
 ```

 ![GTEx_expression_1.png](https://github.com/TaylorResearchLab/CFDIKG/blob/master/Tutorials/CFDE_Hackathons/tutorial_images/GTEx_expression_1.png)

 You can see from the image where I've moused over the Code node (purple) that this node represents an Ensembl ID + a tissue descriptor.
-Te term associated with that code is an expression value range between 9 and 10 TPM, thus categorical.
-In future iterations of this knowledge graph, the numerical values will also be available.
+The term associated with this code node is a binned TPM value ranging between 9 and 10 which can be used to select or display TPM ranges of interest.
+In a future release of this knowledge graph, the numerical type values will also be shown.

-Now, let's add the gene it's connected to:
+Let's add the concept node of the gene represented by this TPM value:

 ```graphql
 MATCH (gtex_cui:Concept)-[r0:CODE]-(gtex_code:Code {SAB:'GTEX_EXP'})-[:TPM]-(gtex_term:Term)